 The English Football League One (EFL League One) is the third highest division of English football, consisting of 24 teams.
 The team to earn the highest points over the 46 match season is the Champion and earns promotion to the EFL Championship, along with the second place team and the Play-Off winner (play-off competed for by 3rd-6th place teams), with the lowest 4 clubs relegated to the English Football League Two division.

-The 2022-23 EFL League One season is due to begin on the 30th July 2022, with the final day of the season being the weekend of the 6th/7th May 2023.
-The EFL League One Play-off Final will take place on the 28th May 2023 at Wembley Stadium.
+The 2023-24 EFL League One season is due to begin on the 5th August 2023, with the EFL League One Play-off Final taking place on the 18th May 2024 at Wembley Stadium.

-The three relegated teams from the EFL Championship are Peterborough United, Derby County and Barnsley.
-The four promoted teams from EFL League Two are Forest Green Rovers, Exeter City, Bristol Rovers and Port Vale.
+The three relegated teams from the EFL Championship are Reading, Blackpool and Wigan Athletic.
+The four promoted teams from EFL League Two are Leyton Orient, Stevenage, Northampton Town and Carlisle United.

 Barnsley – Oakwell (Capacity – 23,287)